API

 • tau_grads: The gradients ∂τₖ/ϵₗ(tₙ)

-• fw_storage: The storage of states for the forward propagation
+• fw_storage: The storage of states for the forward propagation, as a vector of storage contains (one for each trajectory)

 • fw_propagators: The propagators used for the forward propagation